Have you ever had one of those days (or weeks) when everything seemed to be going wrong?

 What good is worrying when there’s nothing in your control that you can do?

 In fact, as I’m sitting here typing right now, I’m dealing with more problems that have developed.

 If I focus on them, it will lead to more worrying and no solutions.

 But I can learn from this week.

-3 Tips to Persevering When You Want to Give Up
+What to Do When You Want to Give Up

 Even when it seems your prayers aren’t working, keep praying!

 Many times we come up against things that are not flesh and blood.

 There are times when things are happening in the unseen realm that we do not understand or we aren’t even aware they exist.
 But we can rest assure that God hears our cries and is working on our behalf.
 Last week as I prayed, I wanted to give up when I didn’t see a change in my circumstances right away.